jenny-me/accessibility-report/README.md

 [x] Move color contrast check into main app
 [x] Separate out site data into JSON file
-[] Reduce hard-coded WCAG information by pulling it out into JSON file
+[x] Reduce hard-coded WCAG information by pulling it out into JSON file
 [] Update report to Vue 3
 [] Design updates (especially on dark mode)
+[] Update to WCAG 2.2
 [] Add severity information to issues
 [] Add ability to add detailed notes (for fix instructions, info on where to find issue or how to replicate, etc)